outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - possible: cats hate people who make money move
         - impossible: cats hate Jesus Christ, who created physics

+      2. silly divergence in expectations

+        - "a Mexican and a Jew walk into a bar.
+The Jew asks the Mexican if he's going to order a margarita.
+"What you think all Mexicans drink margaritas, ese?"
+They start fighting, and the Jew accidentally lands a punch on the Mexican, who bleeds a clear liquid that catches fire from a nearby drink.
+"Ay!
+Dios mio!" squealed the Mexican.
+"Watch your fists, holmes - don't you know Mexicans bleed tequila, wey?
+Not next to the flaming jello shots, amigo!"
+          - the expectation is that the joke will imply the Jew was being racist, but it ends up implying the opposite of that expectation
+          - another layer of comedy comes from the idea of a Jew being the oppressor of another race, which has some historical context lending silliness to that implication

-      - surprising relevance
+      3. surprising relevance

-        - relevance circle:
+        I. relevance circle:

           - "the prison guard reminded the convicts that they could be let out early for good behavior, instead of playing dead when it was time to take their medicine, and only peeing on purebred dogs on the basketball court"
             - has prison gang (purebred/race supremacist) relevance tied to initial implication of prison guard-criminal dynamic

-        - intersection of alternate meaning waves: "the computer disk's memory was corrupted, so it didnt recognize its mother John McAfee and thought he was trying to kill it with antivirus medication, to prevent it from exploiting browser caches for personal gain"
+        II. intersection of alternate meaning waves: "the computer disk's memory was corrupted, so it didnt recognize its mother John McAfee and thought he was trying to kill it with antivirus medication, to prevent it from exploiting browser caches for personal gain"

           - has two intersection points of alternate meaning waves for "memory" & "corruption":
             1. memory corruption => amnesia